chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 Sun created the NFSACL protocol to provide that mechanism for files accessed remotely via NFS.

-The NFSACL protocol described in this document is not new.
-The protocol has been implemented in several operating systems besides the original Sun implementation.
-However, there has never been an unencumbered and official description of the protocol until now.
-As a consequence, previous non-Sun implementations have been reverse-engineered.

 This document describes the protocol based on the nfs_acl.x file that is publicly available in the OpenSolaris and